-- We might agree with Spinoza in thinking that everything non-contradictory is possible. - No obvious contradiction arises from the concept of a world just like this one but with, say, less famine and war. - Thus, there seem to be other possible worlds better than this one. - Against Modal Realism - Spinoza thought that everything non-contradictory is possible. - David Lewis, in the 20th Century argued for modal realism: all possible worlds exist. - But, Leibniz insists that the possibility of some event alone does not entail its compossibility with other events. - Thus, alternative worlds appear possible, but only because we are seeing them incompletely.
+- We might agree with Spinoza in thinking that everything non-contradictory is possible. - No obvious contradiction arises from the concept of a world just like this one but with, say, less famine and war. - Thus, there seem to be other possible worlds better than this one. - Are there other possible worlds? - Modal Realism - Spinoza thought that everything non-contradictory is possible (and indeed actual in God). - ▶ David Lewis, in the 20th Century argued for modal realism: all possible worlds exist. - ► Leibniz insists that the possibility of some event alone does not entail its compossibility with other events. - Thus, alternative worlds appear possible, but only because we are seeing them incompletely.